 I was about to get going again with the SDC 2300 when I realized I had the new GPZ prototype still in my truck.
 The claim owner was over the hill out of sight, and since he had just left me I figured it was pretty safe to get GPZ out and give it a quick go.
 So I went back to my truck, switched out detectors, and headed to where Chris had marked his gold finds.

 Chris had hunted right where I had found the two specimens the year before with the GMT.
-I was a bit surprised I had missed two nearly 1/8th oz pieces but they were deeper than the GMT was going or I had written them off as ground noise.
+I was a bit surprised I had missed two nearly 1/8th oz pieces, but they were deeper than the GMT was going.
 His two specimens were found only ten feet apart, and I could tell he had hammered the location.
 Every square inch of the dusty ground was covered with footprints.
 I fired up the GPZ and gave it a few swings, and was surprised to almost immediately get a nice signal exactly between the two little rock piles marking his find locations.
 I gave a few digs and revealed a nice specimen weighing about 3 grams!

 I know I had been over this location with a GPX 5000 and a GMT.
 Chris is very methodical when on a patch, and I know the SDC 2300 is more capable than the GPX 5000 when it comes to small specimen gold.
 How could this be?
 I suddenly realized I had something very special indeed in my hands.